Index For Information

 Domestic skins are a wide variety of breeds/wool types but it is important to understand that it is all wool.
 At times we have worked with sheepskins that have such a silky wool people have actually accused us of sending them rabbit (honest).
 But, we produce the best possible product we can and every skin we work with is different from another.
 We try to cut the skin based on the most appropriate use.
 That is what we do here, one skin, one product at a time.

 Aside from the specialty and easily noticed skins mentioned below, we would also caution you regarding other claims that some firms make.
-100% Merino is a claim that can rarely be backed up though you will find it used to describe slippers and other products offered by many retail establishments.
-This claim gets even more specific than the country of origin claims and the more specific one gets in origin information the less likely it is true.
+"We use just Merino sheepskin" is a claim that can rarely be backed up though you will find it used to describe slippers and other products offered by many retail establishments.
+This claim gets even more specific than the country of origin claims and the more specific one gets in origin/breed information claims the less likely it is true.
+It is also important to note that, in recent discussions with a source in Australia, we have learned there is much more cross breeding happening in the Australian sheep industry so the 100% Merino claim is becoming more and more questionable.

 We must add that there are numerous specialty types of lambskin